§ 16-21-35. Opioid-related drug overdose Use of opioid antagonists Immunity for those administering.

 (3) "School setting" means circumstances occurring while at school or at school-sponsored events or activities.

-(b) All public middle schools, junior high schools, and high schools, shall provide and maintain on-site in each school facility opioid antagonists, as defined herein.
+(b) All public and private elementary, middle schools, junior high schools, and high schools, shall provide and maintain on-site in each school facility opioid antagonists, as defined herein.

 (c) To treat a case of suspected opioid overdose in a school setting, any trained nurse-teacher may administer an opioid antagonist, during an emergency, to any student or staff suspected of having an opioid-related drug overdose whether or not there is a previous history of opioid abuse.
-School nurse-teachers may receive training in the administration of opioid antagonists provided by the department of health.
-Provided, school physicians shall prepare standing orders for the procedures to be followed in dealing with a suspected opioid overdose in a school setting.
-Such standing orders shall not require any school nurse-teacher to administer an opioid antagonist.
+School physicians shall prepare standing orders for the procedures to be followed in dealing with a suspected opioid overdose in a school setting.
+The standing orders shall not require any school nurse-teacher to administer an opioid antagonist.

 (d) Opioid antagonists shall be maintained in quantities and types deemed adequate by the department of elementary and secondary education and the department of health, which shall incorporate into their policies, rules, and regulations a procedure for addressing incidents of opioid-related drug overdose in order to provide for the health and safety of children.
 Any policy, rule, or regulation shall ensure that the opioid antagonist is kept in a conspicuous place, readily available, but with provisions made for the safekeeping and security of the opioid antagonist so that the security of the medication will not be compromised.